 L. indica.
 The premier summer-flowering tree of the South.
-Tolerates heat, humidity, drought; does well in most soils as long as they are well drained.
-May be frozen to the ground in severe winters in the Upper South, but will resprout.
-Gardeners there should plant cold-hardy selections such as ‘Acoma', ‘Centennial Spirit', and ‘Hopi'.
+Tolerates heat, humidity, and drought, which do well in most soils as long as they are well drained.
+It may be frozen to the ground in severe winters in the Upper South but will resprout.
+Gardeners should plant cold-hardy selections such as 'Acoma,' 'Centennial Spirit,' and 'Hopi.'
 Variable in size (some forms are dwarf shrubs, others large shrubs or small trees) and habit (spreading or upright).
-Dark green leaves are 1–2 1/2 in. long and somewhat narrower, usually tinted red when new; they often turn brilliant orange or red in fall.
-Crinkled, crepe-papery, 1- to 1 1/2-in.-wide flowers in white or shades of pink, red, or purple are carried in dense clusters.
+Dark green leaves are around one to three inches long and somewhat narrower, usually tinted red when new.
+They often turn brilliant orange or red in fall—crinkled, crepe-papery, and around one to two inches wide, flowers in white or shades of pink, red, or purple appear in dense clusters.

 Mildew can be a problem.
-Spray with triforine (Funginex) before plants bloom, or grow mildew-resistant hybrids of L. indica and L. fauriei.
-Almost all selections with names of Native American tribes, such as ‘Hopi', ‘Miami', and ‘Zuni', are mildew resistant.
+Spray with Funginex before plants bloom, or grow mildew-resistant hybrids of L. indica and L. fauriei.
+Almost all selections, such as 'Hopi,' 'Miami,' and 'Zuni' are mildew resistant.

 Queen's Crepe Myrtle

 L. speciosa.
-Zones TS; 12–9.
-Tree to 25–30 ft. tall, 15–25 ft. wide.
-The showiest and most tender of the crepe myrtles, displaying huge clusters of white, pink, lavender, or purple flowers in June and July.
-Individual blossoms reach 3 in. across.
-Large leaves (8–12 in. long, 4 in. wide) turn red in fall.
-Smooth, mottled, exfoliating bark.
-Rank grower; annual pruning in winter is especially important to control size and form.
+Trees grow 25–30 feet tall and 15–25 feet wide.
+It's the showiest and most delicate of the crepe myrtles, displaying vast clusters of white, pink, lavender, or purple flowers in June and July.
+Individual blossoms reach three inches across.
+Large leaves (up to 12 inches long and four inches wide) turn red in fall—smooth, mottled, exfoliating bark.
+Annual pruning in winter is critical to control size and form.